-Perhaps you don’t need help converting the items in your garage into furniture ― because it is furniture already.
+Perhaps you don’t need help converting the items in your garage into furniture ― because it is a furniture already.
 There are plenty of reasons you might choose to hold onto unused couches and tables, such as sentimentality, but allowing them to take up valuable storage space is unnecessary and wasteful.
-Instead, you should strive to rejuvenate the old pieces and give them places in your home.
+Instead, it would be best if you strived to rejuvenate the old pieces and give them places in your home.

 - Next, clean the furniture.
 Wood surfaces should receive generous applications of orange or lemon oil to remove dirt and wax.
 For water stains, wash gently with a warm, damp cloth and dish detergent, or apply a thin layer of mayonnaise.

 - Revitalize the wood.
 Dry, cracked furniture can be brought back to life by draping it with cheesecloth soaked in oil and vinegar.
 Then, you can erase superficial gashes by rubbing them with walnut meat.